3D printing and digital manufacturing. Is this the future of design?

 The sole of the Adidas Futurecraft 4D running shoe is one of the first large-volume items produced by 3D printing (namely, Carbon’s digital light synthesis); image courtesy of Adidas

-Thus, 3D printing can soon reveals a two-faced personality; on one side, providing great freedom to independent designers and small businesses, who will be able to go from concept to production almost in real time; while on the other side eradicating entire industrial districts, together with their manufacturing skills and know-how.
+Thus, 3D printing can soon reveal a two-faced personality; on one side, providing great freedom to independent designers and small businesses, who will be able to go from concept to production almost in real-time; while on the other side eradicating entire industrial districts, together with their manufacturing skills and know-how.

-To see advantages or dangers in this scenario also depends on personal opinions and ethical views.
+The pros and cons of this scenario also depend on personal opinions and ethical views.
 Anyway – whether 3D printing will prove capable to enhance creativity and provide new opportunities to open-minded designers, or it will become just an instrument subservient to the needs of big companies – it will be something we will all have to reckon with very, very soon.